 benefited last year from 1FUR1 programs, free-of-charge

 1 FUR 1’s human-animal bond story is being written now by each and every person who believes that animals are an integral part of a happy and healthy life.
 Animals can bring healing to people from all walks of life, at every step on the journey to wellness.
-Every month our animal assisted therapy (AAT) and animal assisted activity (AAA) programs deliver valuable health benefits to more than a thousand children and seniors wish disabilities.
+Every month our animal assisted therapy (AAT) and animal assisted activity (AAA) programs deliver valuable health benefits to over 820 children and seniors wish disabilities.